lbryio/lbry.tech/documents/contribute.md

 Web and application designers are requested to be able to work directly on CSS in the project they'd be contributing to.
 Please follow the [Coding](#coding) instructions for any website or application you want to improve.

-We're happy to provide assistance if you're used to working in HTMl and CSS but are having trouble getting started.
+We're happy to provide assistance if you're used to working in HTML and CSS but are having trouble getting started.
 Check out [our chat](https://chat.lbry.com) or [our forum](https://discourse.lbry.com).

 ## Writing